 Wiltshire, Edward Parr (b.
 Feb.
 18, 1910, Gorleston-on-Sea, Norfolk, England - d.
 July 8, 2004), British diplomat.
 In 1932 he passed the examination for the consular service and was soon afterwards on his way to Beirut to become a vice consul.
 In 1935, after a spell at Mosul, he was posted to Baghdad.
 In 1937-38, he was in Iran, standing in for British consuls on leave from Tabriz and then Ahwaz.
 After a home leave in England, he was back in Iran in 1939, stationed first in Tehran, later in Kermanshah and Shiraz.
 Subsequently he was posted to Basra, to the consulate-general in New York, to Cairo as consul in 1947, to Shiraz again in 1949, and to Port Said in 1952.
 For five years he was then once more in Baghdad, this time as consul, before being posted to Rio de Janeiro in 1957.
 After serving as political agent in Bahrain in 1959-62, he became consul-general in Geneva in 1963.
 He returned to London in 1967 to become director of the Diplomatic Service Centre.
 Throughout his postings he built up a formidable expertise, and an international reputation, in entomology and wrote The Lepidoptera of Iraq (1957).

 Win Aung (b.
 Feb.
 28, 1944, Dawei, Burma [now Myanmar] - d.
 Nov.
 4, 2009, Yangon, Myanmar), foreign minister of Myanmar (1998-2004).
-He was ambassador to Germany and then to Britain.
+He was ambassador to the Federal Republic of Germany (1990-96), Belgium (1991-96), and the United Kingdom (1996-98).
 When he was named foreign minister, he had been in the foreign service for about 10 years.
 He was regarded as a rising star in the military, partly due to his close ties to military strongman Lieut.Gen.
 Khin Nyunt.
 In 2004 he was purged along with his boss.
 While several other officials loyal to Khin Nyunt were also purged, Win Aung was the only one to be imprisoned.
 He died while under detention at Yangon's notorious Insein prison, where he was sent after his conviction in 2006 for misuse of authority in connection with the sale of an imported car.

 Wingate, Sir (Francis) Reginald, (1st) Baronet (b.
 June 25, 1861, Port Glasgow, Renfrew, Scotland - d.
 Jan.
 28, 1953, Dunbar, East Lothian, Scotland), governor-general of the Anglo-Egyptian Sudan (1899-1916).
 Commissioned in the Royal Artillery in 1880, he was seconded to the Egyptian army in 1883 and served in the unsuccessful Khartoum relief expedition of 1884-85.
 His facility in Arabic secured his transfer in 1887 to the Egyptian army intelligence department of which he became director in 1889.
 He fought at Toski (1889) and Tokar (1891) against the Mahdists and in 1898 took part in the battles of the Atbara and Omdurman and was present at Gen. Sir Herbert Kitchener's historic meeting with the French commandant, J.B.
 Marchand, at Fashoda.
 On Nov.
 24, 1899, he finally defeated and killed the Khalifa `Abd Allah, successor to the Mahdi Muhammad Ahmad, at Umm Diwaikarat.
 In December he became governor-general of the Sudan and sirdar (commander in chief) of the Egyptian army.
 He nursed the war-shattered country from chaos to sound government, and it proved loyal to Britain and the Allies in World War I. On the outbreak of the revolt in Arabia against Turkish rule in June 1916, Wingate assisted and directed the movement from Khartoum.
 In January 1917 he became British high commissioner for Egypt.
 Although in November 1918 he failed to persuade the British government to allow the Egyptian nationalist leaders to plead their cause in London, and was dismissed while on leave in October 1919, subsequent British policy in Egypt followed the lines he had recommended.
 He was a pasha of Egypt, was first knighted (K.C.M.G.) in 1898, and was made a baronet in 1920.